-MAGKS is an inter-university graduate program comprised of seven German universities – Philipps University Marburg, RWTH Aachen, Justus-Liebig-University Gießen, Georg-August-University Göttingen, the University of Kassel, the University of Siegen and the Heinrich-Heine-University Düsseldorf.
+MAGKS is an inter-university graduate program comprised of eight German universities – Philipps University Marburg, RWTH Aachen, Justus-Liebig-University Gießen, Georg-August-University Göttingen, the University of Kassel, the University of Siegen, Heinrich-Heine-University Düsseldorf, and the Technical University Braunschweig.
 It provides advanced education at the doctoral level and research support for beginning doctoral scholars who are already working on their PhD under the supervision of one of the professors of the participating universities.

 MAGKS was established in the summer term 2007 based on the recognition that there is an increasing gap between the education provided by universities in Master programs and the requirements for active research in economics.
 Current research published in academic journals has achieved a level of technical complexity that goes well beyond material covered in undergraduate and postgraduate education.
 To help PhD students close that gap and enable them to do theoretical and empirical work on their own that is publishable in international journals, the partner universities and participating faculty have created MAGKS .

 A large variety of courses

 The MAGKS program combines the joint competence of the seven faculties in order to provide advanced education in all fields of economics.
 Thus, the doctoral students of participating universities benefit from a large variety of courses, methods and faculty that could not be supplied by a single university.

 MAGKS regularly offers core courses in: